choojs/choo-handbook/your-first-app.md

 }
 ```

-Yikes, that's starting to get a little ugly.
+Yikes, that's starting to get hard to read.
 We can go a step further and put the
 `onsubmit` code into its own function.

 ```javascript